nclowell/RAD_sea_cucumbers/1_library_prep/readme.md

 #### Library prep

-This directory includes my RAD library prep protocol, divided into 4 parts.
+<br>This directory includes my RAD library prep protocol, divided into 4 parts.
 I also attached a linked workbook, which I used to calculate quantities of reagents depending on how many indivdiuals were included in the library.

+<br>In short, we selected samples with high DNA quality for restriction site associated DNA (RAD) sequencing, and RAD libraries were prepared following the protocol of Etter et al. (2011) (Etter et al., 2011) .
+Briefly, DNA samples were barcoded with an individual six base identifier sequence attached to an Illumina P1 adapter.
+Samples were then pooled into sublibraries, containing approximately 12 individuals.
+Sublibraries were sheared using a Bioruptor sonicator and size selected using a MinElute Gel Extraction Kit.
+P2 adapters were ligated to DNA in sublibraries and amplified with PCR using 12-18 cycles.
+Finally, amplified sublibraries were combined into pools of approximately 72 individuals and sequenced to a length of 150 base pairs at the Beijing Genomics Institute and the University of Oregon Genomics and Cell Characterization Core Facility.
+Only forward reads were used for analysis.

+<br>Etter, P. D., Preston, J. L., Bassham, S., Cresko, W. A., & Johnson, E. A. (2011).
+Local de novo assembly of RAD paired-end contigs using short sequencing reads.
+PloS One, 6(4), e18561.